Diarrhoea: stabilising digestion by identifying and treating root causes

 Once the cause is identified, natural diarrhoea relief from functional medicine diarrhoea specialists can be gentle, safe and effective.
 Our team of digestive health experts take a holistic, personalised approach to helping people with chronic diarrhoea get well again.

 The main symptom of diarrhoea is a watery or mushy stool, identified as types 5, 6 & 7 on the Bristol Stool Scale.
 Three or more watery or mushy movements within 24 hours would be considered as diarrhoea.
-The exception however, is loose stools (non watery) in exclusively breastfed babies which is considered as normal, however if there is concern, this should be checked with a practitioner or maternal health nurse.
+The exception, however, is loose stools (non-watery) in exclusively breastfed babies which is considered as normal, however, if there is concern, this should be checked with a practitioner or maternal health nurse.

 Dehydration is the most severe threat posed by diarrhoea, where electrolytes (sodium, chloride, bicarbonate, potassium and magnesium) are lost through sweat, urine, vomit, breathing and watery stools, and can be life-threatening if allowed to persist.
 Dehydration signs in order of severity and usual onset include: